-We are a Social Research Consultancy based in Bristol, UK.
+We are a Social, Market and Educational Research Consultancy based in Bristol, UK.
 We provide strategic research services for National and European Government agencies, private sector organisations, the third sector, and to support academic research projects.

 Timmus has been running since 2003.
-We carry out qualitative and quantitative research to help our clients make effective decisions.
+We design ways to collect reliable and valid data, including via online surveys, cognitive interviewing, and user interviews.
 We are proud to be a MRS (Market Research Society) Company Partner.

 The Office of National Statistics // LSIS // JISC // North Lincs.
 County Council // Process Management International (PMI) Ltd. // SpilGames, Netherlands // University of Cambridge // University of Bristol // City University London // CeDARE // CUREE

-We provide strategic research services for National and Regional Government agencies (particularly within the education sector) and private sector organisations.
-In practice this usually involves online surveys, face-to-face or remote user testing and interviewing, impact evaluations, training or data analysis.
+In practice this usually involves online surveys, face-to-face or remote user testing and interviewing, impact evaluations, desk research, training or data analysis.
 Every job we do is different.
 Every solution is bespoke.
 One thing stays the same: we have a reputation for creating excellent deliverables and exceeding client expectations.

 Here are some other examples of projects we’re worked on.
 Click on each to learn more about our bespoke solution to each client’s problem.

 Tabetha’s qualifications include a degree in Zoology and a Ph.D. in Animal Behaviour.
 In 2000 she moved from academia into the field of science communication and e-learning, producing solutions for clients such as GlaxoSmithKline, the NHS, and KPMG.
 She wanted to incorporate more research into her work, so in 2003 she left to found Timmus.